How To Get Medical Marijuana Cards In Wisconsin

-For those interested in obtaining a medical marijuana card in Wisconsin, we’re here to say that, sadly, Wisconsin is far behind the times when it comes to medical marijuana.
+Wisconsin – Medical marijuana cards, or MedCard, is a state issued ID card that is used at local dispensaries that provide access to medical marijuana.
+For those interested in obtaining a medical marijuana card, Wisconsin is far behind the times when it comes to medical marijuana.
 Although the state is not completely in the dark ages — Wisconsin does have medicinal cannabis laws on the books — those laws are so weak that non-profit marijuana advocacy group Marijuana Policy Project doesn’t even consider Wisconsin a medical marijuana state.

 Wisconsin Medical Marijuana Qualifying Conditions

-What are the Qualifying Debilitating Conditions Required to Receive Medical Marijuana in Wisconsin?
+What are the Qualifying Debilitating Conditions Required to Receive High CBD Low THC Medical Marijuana in Wisconsin?

 Below are examples of Qualified Conditions in other states that may qualify patients in Wisconsin when medical marijuana is approved.

 - Amyotrophic Lateral Sclerosis

 - Multiple sclerosis

 - Muscular Spasticity

 - Opioid Use Disorder

 - Post-Traumatic Stress Disorder (PTSD)